 Bassey: [Laughs] Thank you!
 I would love that.
 And I look forward to seeing you at the end of April!

 What do you think about Bassey's Emmy nomination?
 Do you think she has a good chance of winning?
 What are your favorite memories from her time as AMC's Marian?
 Would you like to see her return as GH's Quinn?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.